MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

     ![SSD and HDD Tier](./media/add-storage/ssd-hdd-tier.png)

-4. Run the following command to  verify the performance tier and capacity tier used for the newly created volume:
+4. Run the following cmdlet to  verify the performance tier and capacity tier used for the newly created volume:

     ```PowerShell
     Get-StorageTier